pgroonga/pgroonga.github.io/reference/streaming-replication.md

 % sudo -H systemctl restart postgresql-9.6
 ```

-## [normal] Insert data on master
+## [normal] Insert data on primary

 This is a normal step.

-Create a normal user on only master:
+Create a normal user on only primary:

 ```text
 % sudo -u postgres -H createuser ${USER}
 ```

-Create a database on only master:
+Create a database on only primary:

 ```text
 % sudo -u postgres -H createdb --locale C --encoding UTF-8 --owner ${USER} blog
 ```

-Create a table in the created database on only master.
+Create a table in the created database on only primary.

 Connect to the created `blog` database: